MohammedM25/PokerPal/README.md

 The Monte Carlo simulations were probably the coolest part - watching it run thousands of poker hands to calculate accurate odds was pretty satisfying.
 Also learned a ton about state management in React, especially when dealing with real-time updates.

-Deploying to Railway taught me about production deployments and how to handle environment variables and static file serving in Flask.
+Deploying to Render taught me about production deployments, environment variables, static file serving in Flask, and using Gunicorn as a production WSGI server.

 ## 🤝 Contributing